lovisXII/RiVer_SoC/README.md

 This project is design as follow :\
 ``RiVer_SoC``\
-├── ``BENCHMARK_RESULT`` : result of the performance comparaison between the scalar and super-scalar implementation\
 ├── ``Documentation`` : some usefull documentation like riscv spec, our project report...etc\
 ├── ``IMPL``\
 │   ├── ``hw`` : IP source for FPGA implementation\